brooklynrail/brooklynrail-platform/content/events/2020/08/rico-gatson-with-tom-mcglynn.md

       dedicated to socially-engaged curatorial projects, and is also currently a visiting lecturer at Parsons/the New School.
 Tom is a contributor to the Brooklyn Rail.
+poets:
+  - person: don-yorty
+    event_bio: Don Yorty is a poet, educator, and garden activist.
+He is the author of two poetry chapbooks, and is included in Out of This World, An Anthology of the Poetry of the St. Mark’s Poetry Project, 1966– 1991.
+His collected early poems will be published in 2021.
 date: 2020-08-31 13:00:00 -0500
 end_date: 2020-08-31 14:00:00 -0500
 series: 119